tokio-rs/tracing/CONTRIBUTING.md

 ### Opening the Pull Request

-From within GitHub, opening a new Pull Request will present you with a [template] that should be filled out.
+From within GitHub, opening a new Pull Request will present you with a [pull-request-template] that should be filled out.
 Please try to do your best at filling out the details, but feel free to skip parts if you're not sure what to put.

-[template]: .github/PULL_REQUEST_TEMPLATE.md
+[pull-request-template]: .github/PULL_REQUEST_TEMPLATE.md

 ### Discuss and update